boscore/Documentation/BOSCoreTechnicalWhitePaper.md

 BOS provides a redemption channel with the EOS main chain based on the IBC scheme.
 EOS can be easily circulated between the BOS side chain and the EOS main chain, including other high-quality digital certificates on the EOS; similarly, BOS will advance to establish circulation channels with other EOSIO-based sidechains.
 And the entire EOSIO ecosystem begins to move into an ecological network.
 BOS will serve as a core circulation link to accelerate the development and evolution of the entire EOSIO ecosystem.

-# Post-quantum Encryption Solution

-With the development of quantum computer technology and the realization of quantum hegemony, general-purpose quantum computers are no longer the holy grail of theoretical reach, and will bring a series of profound changes in the foreseeable future.
-The collapse of asymmetric cryptosystems based on large number decomposition and discrete logarithm is one of the most significant features in the transformation.
-The ECDSA signature algorithm currently used by BOS is also inevitable, so we will introduce a new anti-quantum encryption system to meet the above challenges.

-Among the many quantum-resistant cryptosystems, we will choose the lattice cryptosystem as the main scheme of BOS quantum-resistant cryptography, and will use NTRU (including encryption and signature) as the main encryption system.
-FrodoKEM system and Sphincs + (Hash Base) as backup passphrase.
-Considering that the lattice encryption system has not been theoretically complete and is in the stage of international post-quantum cryptographic standard customization, our scheme will maintain the scalability of a variety of cryptography.
-At the same time, the lattice-based cryptographic signature system can also facilitate the construction of quantum-safe anonymous coins, which preserves the maximum scalability for BOS, while maintaining support for multiple cryptosystems in the early stage also minimizes the number of cryptosystems due to a certain cryptosystem.
-The irreparable results of the collapse.

-# Scaling Plan based on Zero Knowledge Proof

-For the blockchain, the capacity of the TPS that affects the entire blockchain system determines the boundaries of the application and is one of the core indicators of the blockchain.
-In addition to promoting multi-threaded and multi-computation area scaling solutions, based on research and accumulation of zero-knowledge proofs, BOS will also consider scaling solutions based on zero-knowledge proofs.
-Considering that the execution of existing smart contracts is definite and limited steps, the existing zero-knowledge proof scheme can be improved and optimized for the characteristics of limited step execution so that it can meet practical needs.
-At the same time, we will carry out different contract characteristics The distinction makes true computationally intensive contracts adopt the method of knowledge proof, while non-computation intensive uses the VM execution scheme, which will ultimately maximize the computing efficiency.

 # Oracle